Emergency Medical Services

 Across the State of Wisconsin

-mission of the Wisconsin Emergency Medical Services Unit is to ensure
+mission of the Wisconsin Emergency Medical Services Section is to ensure

 that the highest quality and standards of pre-hospital emergency medical

 care is available to all citizens of and visitors to Wisconsin.

 regulation, the EMS Section ensures the

 development and maintenance of a high quality Emergency Medical Services

 delivery system for the State of Wisconsin.
 Its primary focus is to reduce

 both human suffering and economic loss from premature death and disability

 Attention Providers: Please make sure the email address entered in

 your E-Licensing account is current and that you are able to access it regularly.